ducnh20055/elearning-app-hoc-tieng-trung/README.md

 **A mobile-first Chinese language learning app focused on practical listening and speaking.**

 ELearning helps learners practise Mandarin through structured lessons, pronunciation feedback, listening exercises, and AI-powered conversations.
-It is built as a portfolio project to demonstrate mobile product development, authentication, local-first data handling, audio workflows, and Supabase integration.
+It is built as a project to demonstrate mobile product development, authentication, local-first data handling, audio workflows, and Supabase integration.

 ## Highlights